Considering adopting a rescue dog from CHDR?

 Complete our adoption application and pay our processing fee HERE.
 The adoption application is your opportunity to tell us all about yourself!
 We would like to know as much as we can to determine which pets would be a good match with your home, family, and lifestyle.
-Remember, we are a completely foster-based rescue group, so each of our adoptable animals lives in a temporary, foster home.
-As such, we know all the little nuances and details of the pet’s behavior, personality, habits, etc. Decisions about application approval are at the sole discretion of the CHDR.
+Remember, we are a completely foster-based rescue group, so each of our adoptable animals lives in a temporary foster home.
+As such, we know all the little nuances and details of the pet’s behavior, personality, habits, etc. Decisions about application approval are at the sole discretion of CHDR.
 We are committed to finding our pets a successful match in a forever home.
 Applications are reviewed in the order they are received M-F. (We only accept applications for dogs posted on our website.
 Please allow 1-3 business days for a response.
 If we have not received the processing fee, we will not process or answer your application.)
 This is the first step to set up a meet and greet!
 We document all of our correspondences via email to ensure our process is followed and runs smoothly. **Please read the PDF at the bottom of this page outlining our process once you apply!!

 Step Three- Application Review

 Our sole purpose is to find the best match for the animals that fall under our care.
-We take time to carefully review all applications and check veterinary/personal references.
-We contact your veterinarian references to ensure that current and/or deceased pets were properly taken care of; this means being current on all vaccinations.
+We take time to carefully review all applications, complete background checks and call veterinary and personal references.
+We contact your veterinarian references to ensure that current and/or deceased pets were properly taken care of; this includes being current on all vaccinations.
 We require all animals in the home to be either spayed/neutered.